 Do not be conformed to this world, but be transformed by the renewal of your mind . . .

 The world of media will try and squeeze us and our children into its mold of addiction, narcissism, and emptiness.
 Therefore, our gospel-driven response should be to labor and pray for a Spirit-wrought work of new affections.
-Such affections compel us and our children to look up from our screens and see the world around us with the eyes of Christ.
+Such affections compel us to look up from our screens and see the world with the eyes of Christ.

 The only answer to conformation is transformation.